Discovery of Japanese Remains

 was inside although completely blown-up.
 In 1999 a team of Japanese,

-lead by Mrs. Iwanami Tojo (Gen. Hideki Tojo's grand daughter) visited
+lead by Mrs. Iwanami Tojo (a granddaughter of Prime Minister Hideki Tojo) visited

 the cave with us and had a small ceremony honoring the deceased soldiers.